fairdirect/foodrescue-app/README.md

 | **Qt 5.15 for Android** | ?             | ?             | ?             | ?          |

-**Notes and Sources:**

-* To check the versions you have:
+To find out the versions you have installed:

    ```
    apt-cache show extra-cmake-modules | grep "Version:"
    # TODO: version check for Android NDK and Qt
    ```

+What makes the versions in the table necessary:

+While the Android platform and Qt library interfaces are mature and almost always backwards compatible, this is not true for the build process.
+New versions of Android NDK and Qt often introduce changes that necessitate changing build tools that rely on them.
+For Kirigami, the Android build process is mostly handled by [KDE extra-cmake-modules](https://invent.kde.org/frameworks/extra-cmake-modules) ("ECM").

 * **Qt 5.14 support.** Support for Qt 5.14 exists since ECM [commit c9ebd39](https://github.com/KDE/extra-cmake-modules/commit/c9ebd39) – see the commit message there.
 That commit was on 2020-03-03 and the [release list](https://github.com/KDE/extra-cmake-modules/releases) shows it landed in 5.68.0.

     When trying Qt 5.14 for Android or newer with the Kirigami version that comes with Ubuntu 19.10.
 During the build process, you would see androiddeployqt fail with the error message "No target architecture defined in json file.".
-This seems to be due to the same change in Qt that also caused an equivalent bug in qt-android-cmake (issue #35, https://github.com/LaurentGomila/qt-android-cmake/issues/35).
+This seems to be due to the same change in Qt that also caused the equivalent [issue #35](https://github.com/LaurentGomila/qt-android-cmake/issues/35) in [qt-android-cmake](https://github.com/LaurentGomila/qt-android-cmake).
 So we have to wait for the KDE CMake build scripts to be fixed first.
 An equivalent bug already got fixed in the CMake scripts for Android deployment that come with Qt Creator (see https://bugreports.qt.io/browse/QTCREATORBUG-23306 ).
 But it has to be fixed in every set of CMake scripts that attempt Android deployment, and KDE has its own …

 * **Qt 5.13 support.** The [commit c9ebd39](https://github.com/KDE/extra-cmake-modules/commit/c9ebd39) message also tells that even in that version, Qt 5.13 has issues with "older NDKs", which we assume here to mean older than NDK 19, which should be compatible with NDK 20 but maybe us not (see below).
 In the commits until 2020-06-08, there is no indication that these issues were fixed.